corda/corda-docs-portal/content/en/platform/corda/4.13/community/api-contracts.md

 }
 ```

-The function checks each string and boolean pair within the `requireThat` function.
-If the boolean condition is false, the function throws an `IllegalArgumentException`
+The function checks each string and Boolean pair within the `requireThat` function.
+If the Boolean condition is false, the function throws an `IllegalArgumentException`
 with the corresponding string as the exception message.
 This exception causes the transaction to be rejected.